 This website gives an overview of my research.
-This is organized around three main themes: the philosophy of skilled action, affordance-based design in architecture, and the phenomenology of patients with Deep Brain Stimulation (DBS).
+This is organized around three main themes: the philosophy of skilled action, the affordances of art, and the phenomenology of patients with Deep Brain Stimulation (DBS).

-The philosophy of unreflective skillful action investigates activities that we do without deliberation in everyday life, for example riding a bike or moving to an appropriate distance from others in an elevator, as well as in expert performance, e.g. the way architects may intuitively improve a design.
+With my team I investigate the entire spectrum of skilled action, from situations in which a psychiatrist reflects on the impact their treatment has on a patient, to situations in which visual artists are jointly experimenting intuitively.
+The philosophy of unreflective skillful action investigates activities that we do without deliberation in everyday life, for example riding a bike or moving to an appropriate distance from others in an elevator, as well as in expert performance, e.g. the way engineers may intuitively improve a design.
 It is a young, broad domain with lots of potential because of its importance for cognitive science and fundamental issues in philosophy.

 I have had the opportunity to specialize in it, thanks to my work as a Fellow in Philosophy at Harvard – where I worked with Sean Kelly – and my NWO VENI-research project in which I investigate unreflective action from an integrative perspective, relating complementary insights from phenomenology/philosophy, psychology, and cognitive neuroscience.
-The possibilities for action provided to us by the environment, or ‘affordances‘, are crucial for understanding skilled action.
-Architects can create new affordances, which makes them an interesting profession to study.
+The possibilities for action provided to us by the environment, or ‘affordances‘, are crucial for understanding the entire spectrum of skilled action.
+Artists and architects can create new affordances by working with materials, which makes their practices of making interesting to study.

 Translational Embodied Cognitive Science